 Meet Rick Kriseman

-As mayor, he leads an organization of more than 3,000 employees and a city of more than 260,000 residents.
-Under his leadership, St. Pete has been ranked as Florida’s best-managed and fiscally strongest city and has received numerous accolades, including being named one of the top places to visit in the world by the New York Times and one of the 20 best places to live by Southern Living.
+As mayor, he led an organization of approximately 3,500 employees and 270,000 residents.
+Under his leadership, St. Pete was ranked as Florida’s best-managed and fiscally strongest city and received numerous accolades, including being named one of the top places to visit in the world by the New York Times and one of the 20 best places to live by Southern Living.

-A pro-growth progressive, Mayor Kriseman has been a champion for small business owners, entrepreneurs, artists, and our main streets, while ensuring the continued success for the city’s largest employers.
+As mayor, Rick Kriseman was a champion for small business owners, entrepreneurs, artists, and St. Pete’s main streets, while ensuring the continued success for the city’s largest employers.
 St. Pete’s economy thrived throughout the mayor’s time in office, and successfully endured the impacts of COVID-19.

 Prior to becoming mayor, Rick Kriseman served for six years in the Florida House of Representatives and as his caucus’s policy chairman from 2011-2012.
 From 2000-2006, he represented District 1 on the St. Petersburg City Council and served as the council chairman in 2005.

 Mayor Kriseman earned a B.S. in broadcasting from the University of Florida and a J.D. from the Stetson University College of Law.
 He is married to Kerry, a St. Petersburg native, and they have two children, Jordan and Samuel.